kfatehi/paratrain/README.md

         else
           repeat word

+## Second Screen

     If a second screen is available (Apple TV), when a word is "said" or "heard", a google search will yield a visual representation of that word to build cognitive association.

+    When idling, show image db on 2nd screen, inviting the word to be said.